johncollinson2001/ed-simulator/README.md

 The simluation integrates with a FHIR server.
 When events occur in the simulation, messages are sent to update the FHIR server.

+> ⚠️ The simulation is currently pretty basic and crude!
+For example you may find patients are diagnosed
+> with a heart attack but treated with paracetamol 😄

 ## Background

 This software was created to support teams in learning about FIHR.